Multiscale network renormalization: scale-invariance without geometry

 \section{Introduction}

-Several societal challenges, including a safer regulation of financial markets, the containment of infectious diseases, the optimization of transportation systems and the preservation of biodiversity, require a thorough understanding of the network structure connecting the underlying units of the system \cite{econnet,myscience,guidohumans}.
+Several societal challenges, including the development of more resilient economies, the containment of infectious diseases, the security of critical infrastructures and the preservation of biodiversity, require a thorough understanding of the network structure connecting the units of the underlying complex systems~\cite{econnet,myscience,guidohumans}.
 One of the obstacles systematically encountered in the analysis and modelling of real-world networks is the simultaneous presence of structures at multiple interacting scales.
 For instance, socioeconomic networks are organized hierarchically across several levels, from single individuals up to groups, firms, countries and whole geographical regions.
 Besides the interactions taking place \emph{horizontally} within the same hierarchical level (e.g. social ties among individuals or international trade relationships among countries), there are important \emph{cross-level} (e.g. individual-firm, firm-country, country-region) interactions that require a multiscale description.
 Establishing a consistent representation of a graph at multiple scales is in fact a long-standing problem whose solution would enable considerable progress in the description, modelling, and control of real-world complex systems.